maximoguaptez/Guaptezium-brm5-build-printer-App-Beta/README.md

 Guaptezium is a custom built app for BRM5's Realtime Game Editor it is meant to take stuff placed in roblox studio To use Guaptezium make a creation in roblox studio and select all the parts you want and right click on them in the menu on the right and hit download or save and save as a rbxmx file you can load this straight into Guaptezium there is a gui the speed you place stuff if up to you it shows how long the build will take in the bottum left faster speed result in more errors safezone is around the starting specs
-Please report any errors to either maximoguaptez@gmail.com or to MoltenMegaGames/Maximoguaptez on discord or the discussions page https://github.com/maximoguaptez/Guaptezium-brm5-build-printer-App-Beta/discussions this is only a beta some bugs are to be expected
+Please report any errors to either the thread or to MoltenMegaGames/Maximoguaptez on discord or the discussions page https://github.com/maximoguaptez/Guaptezium-brm5-build-printer-App-Beta/discussions this is only a beta some bugs are to be expected
 Also if you are useing this in your build please credit me or the tool this took me a while to make !!!!!!!!!!
 MAKE SURE YOU HAVE PYTHON INSTALLED IF IT IST LOADING https://www.python.org/downloads/ !!!!!!!!!!!!!!!